FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 we need this project delivered on and Councillor Collins requested that the Chief Executive

-and his management team to identify funding sources with ping our resources.--- 28
+and his management team to identify funding sources with ping our resources.
+---
+28

 Councillor Collins referred to the emails received emails in the past few days in relation to